Part I. Power Systems

 14. Observer-Based Trajectory Tracking for an Anaerobic Digestion Process by Using New LMI Method

-- Presents a clear and concise introduction to latest advances in observer-based control design
+- Presents a clear-and-concise introduction to the latest advances in observer-based control design

-- Offers a concise content to the many facets of observer-based control design
+- Offers content on many facets of observer-based control design

 - Discusses key applications in the fields of power systems, robotics and mechatronics, flight and automotive systems